 - Choose the type of insurance you purchase with care.
 If you have difficulties qualifying because of poor results on medical exams, you have the option of purchasing a term life insurance policy.
 Their requirements are less demanding and in some cases don’t require medical reports.

 - Be patient.
 It’s important to be patient during the qualification process.
-This applies not only in regard to the time it takes, but also because the insurance agents can be very insistent, asking you the same question over and over again and request that you provide all types of information.
+This applies not only with regard to the time it takes, but also because the insurance agents can be very insistent, asking you the same question over and over again and request that you provide all types of information.

 - Take care of your health.
 If you are considering requesting coverage, take care of your health: stop smoking, minimize alcohol consumption, lose weight, and exercise.
 The better your physical condition, the higher your chances of being approved.